 Professor Roldan's research focuses on reproductive phenotype-genotype associations and on relationships between mammalian sperm form, function and fertility.
 He is interested in the molecular and cellular biology of spermatozoa and fertilization and the development of assisted reproductive technologies for endangered felids and ungulates.
 He was Wolfson Research Fellow of the Royal Society and was the recipient of awards from the People's Republic of China for his work on male reproduction.

-Assistant Professor, Department of Genetics at Rutgers, The State University of New Jersey, USA
+Assistant Professor, Department of Genetics at Rutgers, The State University of New Jersey, NJ, USA

 |Karl Swann, PhD

 Chair of Reproductive Cell Biology, School of Biology, Cardiff University, UK

 Professor Swann's primary interest is in egg activation at fertilization.
 He first described the existence of a sperm factor with a phospholipase C (PLC) activity that can cause sustained Ca2+ oscillations and egg activation in mammals.
 Working with Tony Lai he helped identify the sperm factor as PLCzeta.
 This is now recognized as the sperm protein that stimulates development in mammals.
 He has also published papers on metabolism and mitochondria function in mammalian eggs.